greg-raven/grus/_posts/2012-09-25-the-california-coyote-vs-the-arizona-coyote.md

 ---
 title: 'The California Coyote vs the Arizona Coyote'
-date: '2012-09-25T13:42:48-08:00'
 layout: post
 categories:
 - Opinion
 tags:
 - Arizona
 - California
 ---

 California:

 The Governor of California is jogging with his dog along a nature trail.
-A coyote jumps out and attacks the Governor’s dog, then bites the Governor.
+A coyote jumps out and attacks the Governor's dog, then bites the Governor.

 1. The Governor starts to intervene, but reflects upon the movie "Bambi" and then realizes he should stop because the coyote is only doing what is natural.